 This was in conjunction with an on-farm workshop on skirting fleece.
 This workshop was organized in response to the request of a number of shepherds who wanted to gain understanding and experience skirting to increase the marketing value of their fiber.
 It was a 2-hour workshop led by one of the farmer collaborators (Karen Stern) made up of a demonstration, a hands-on session, and a fact-sheet on how to skirt.

 A brochure was developed to share the outline of the grant project.
 This brochure is available on the LocalFiber website and at all LocalFiber events.
 (LocalFIber-tri-fold)

 Webinars, Talks, and Presentations:

-Monthly ‘Meet the Shepherd’ talk given at the local library.
+5 monthly 'Meet the Shepherd' talks given at the local library.
 Each month a different shepherd from the local community is invited to share their experience as a shepherd.
 This was organized in response to the need for community outreach.
-It is a 1-hour talk with Q&A, the other shepherds and the public are invited to attend.
+It was a 1-hour talk with Q&A, the other shepherds and the public are invited to attend.

 The on-farm workshop is in response to requests from the community to increase farmer education concerning skirting for different end purposes (hand-spinner, mill, other).

 An article was written for a knitting magazine, Nomadic Knits, about the history of the small flock local fiber supply chain and the challenges the farmers currently face in navigating this supply chain (12/2018).

 There are 2 monthly newsletters: one to the public and one to local fiber producers through-out the region.